mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

   * Associated security policy
 * You can choose/upload certificate from ACM/IAM (4 options)
   * ACM is recommended
+  * IAM certificate is available where ACM is not supported
 * ACM - Certificate provided by AWS
 * IAM - We can use to handle certificate provided by 3rd party

 ### ALB
 * Layer 7 (OSI model)
   * Types of application - http, ftp, smtp, nfs
+  * Request level (not connection level)

 ### Steps for ELB
 1. AWS Management console